Here's How Investors Can Find Strong Transportation Stocks with the Zacks ESP Screener

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-CSX (CSX) earns a #3 (Hold) 30 days from its next quarterly earnings release on October 19, 2022, and its Most Accurate Estimate comes in at $0.52 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+JB Hunt (JBHT) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $2.54 a share, just 30 days from its upcoming earnings release on October 21, 2022.

-By taking the percentage difference between the $0.52 Most Accurate Estimate and the $0.50 Zacks Consensus Estimate, CSX has an Earnings ESP of +4.79%.
-Investors should also know that CSX is one of a large group of stocks with positive ESPs.
+JB Hunt's Earnings ESP sits at +4.39%, which, as explained above, is calculated by taking the percentage difference between the $2.54 Most Accurate Estimate and the Zacks Consensus Estimate of $2.43.
+JBHT is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-CSX is just one of a large group of Transportation stocks with a positive ESP figure.
-ArcBest (ARCB) is another qualifying stock you may want to consider.
+JBHT is just one of a large group of Transportation stocks with a positive ESP figure.
+United Airlines (UAL) is another qualifying stock you may want to consider.

-Slated to report earnings on November 1, 2022, ArcBest holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $3.95 a share 43 days from its next quarterly update.
+United Airlines is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on October 18, 2022.
+UAL's Most Accurate Estimate sits at $2.33 a share 27 days from its next earnings release.

-The Zacks Consensus Estimate for ArcBest is $3.83, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +3.19%.
+The Zacks Consensus Estimate for United Airlines is $2.15, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +8.07%.

-CSX and ARCB's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+JBHT and UAL's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.

 Find Stocks to Buy or Sell Before They're Reported